SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->
 ##### Objectives
-- Train and re-train: The LLM and Resnet Models will be trained/fine-runed and retrained on the datasets outlined above.
+- Train and re-train: The system will use the AI vs Human Images dataset and train a ResNet model to classify whether the image is AI generated or not.
+Parallely we will use an LLM and finetune it on the COCO dataset such that it generates description for the image, generate tags for it and also provide a decision on whether or not it should be content moderated.
+The Resnet model will be retrained after the feedback loop closes and new data (image + label) is ingested.
 - Modeling: The Resnet model will involve modelling choices with respect to hyperparamters.
+For image description generation we choose to go ahead with an LLM because of the way these models generalize well on text generation and we can prompt engineer it to perform well for content moderation.
+(TODO: @ansh Add reason why ResNet)
-- Experiment tracking: We plan to run multiple training jobs for the RESNET model with different hyperparameters.
+- Experiment tracking: We plan to run multiple training jobs for the ResNet model with different hyperparameters.
 All these jobs will be tracked on MLFlow.
 The LLM model will also have fine-tuning jobs associated with it.
+Some of the experiments we plan to run are:

+    1. LLM

+        1. Finetuning on COCO dataset
+        2. Prompt Engineering
+        3. Hyperparameter tuning

+    2. ResNet

+        1. Architecture
+        2. Learning Rate
+        3. Dropout
+        4. Cosine annealing

 - Scheduling training jobs: All the jobs required for training/re-training will be submitted via a ray cluster.

 ##### Extra Difficulty
-- Training strategies for large models: The LLM/Resnet models are large enough to not fit on a low end GPU.
-Hence some strategies like LORA/Q-LORA will be used to train and these experiments will be tracked to come up with the most optimum model.
+- Training strategies for large models: The LLM/Resnet models are too large to fit on a low end GPU.
+Hence some strategies like PEFT, gradient accumulation and mixed precision will be used whilst training.
+These experiments will be tracked using MLFLow to come up with the most optimum model.
-- Use distributed training to increase velocity: We will also experiment with FSDP/DDP techniques whilst running experiments on our model.
+- Use distributed training to increase velocity: We will experiment with FSDP/DDP techniques whilst running experiments on our model.
-- Using Ray Train: We will use Ray-Train to make sure our training jobs getn checkpointed and we dont lose progress.
+- Using Ray Train: We will use Ray-Train to ensure frequent checkpointing and guarantee fault tolerance whilst training.

 #### Model serving and monitoring platforms